gliechty/bitTorrent/README.md

 ### The process in more detail:

 To start your life as a torrenter, you first install a client (uTorrent being the most prevalent), and then download a .torrent file.
-This relatively small file contains meta-data about trackers, i.e. servers that point your computer to other computers (peers) that are uploading the file you ar requesting.
+This relatively small file contains meta-data about trackers, i.e. servers that point your computer to other computers (peers) that are sharing/downloading the file.

 ![Step 1](./assets/step1.PNG?raw=true "Step 1")